bluz71/bluz71.github.io/_posts/2018-06-12-digital-privacy-tips.md

 users](https://www.statista.com/statistics/264810/number-of-monthly-active-facebook-users-worldwide)
 using the service.

-Similar to Google's online services, Facebook's social network is free of monetary cost, which in reality means you as the user are the service.
-Facebook monetizes their users by tracking and targetting ads specific to them.
+Similar to Google's online services, Facebook's service is free of monetary cost, which in reality means you as the user are the service.
+Facebook monetizes their users by tracking and targeting ads specific to them.

-Facebook's business model is based on knowing who you are, what you like, what you do, who your friends are and much much more.
-In reality Facebook is little different than a online spy service.
+Facebook's business model is based on knowing who you are, where you are, what you like, who your friends are and much more.
+That data is used to create a profile which is then matched to ads that are likely to appeal to the profiled user.
+Data collection is at the heart of how Facebook does business.

-Over the years Facebook has been at the center of controversy.
+The tension between privacy and data collection has been at the center of a number of Facebook controversies.

 - There was the [Facebook Beacon](https://en.wikipedia.org/wiki/Facebook_Beacon) incident of 2008.